alexjoverm/blog/source/_drafts/Test-Vue-js-Slots-in-Jest.md

 See that the header slot used in this last test is wrapped in a `<div>`.
 It's important the slots are wrapped in an html tag, otherwise vue-test-utils will complain.

-## Testing Slot Components Functionality
+## Testing Contextual Slot Specs

 We've test how and where the slots render, and probably that's what we mostly need.
 However, it doesn't end there.
 If you pass component instances as slots, just as we're doing in the default slot with Message, you can test functionality related to it.

 Be careful on what you test here, this is probably something you don't need to do in most cases, since the functional tests of a component should belong to that component test.
 When talking about testing slots functionality, we test how a slot must behave **in the context of the component where that slot is used**, and that's something is not very common.
 Normally we just pass the slot and forget about it.
-So don't get too stick to the following example, it's just to show you the tool, then you must use it if you need it.
+So don't get too stick to the following example, It's only purpose is to demonstrate how the tool works.

 Let's say that, for whatever reason, in the context of the `MessageList` component, all the `Message` components must have a length higher than 5.
 We can test that like: